AFCMS/malley/supabase/README.md

 # Glossary
 - anon
   - a supabase role.
-Anon applies to everyone which means users that are not logged in.
+Anon applies to everyone which means users that are not logged in and is unpriviledged
+- service
+  - the other default supabase role.
+It is infinitely priviledged, thus, BE FRICKKING CAREFUL

 # Structure